lakalia/dataviz-project/README.md

 * style the slider or import a react component for consistency across browsers
 * change the x axis dropdown to dropup and remove scroll bars
+* potentially add a brush so that any country-circles falling within the brushed area will cause the corresponding countries to be highlighted in the background to help identify occluded datapoints